ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

 ### 5.3 Device Management [**[↑]**](#table-of-content)
 #### 5.3.1 View Device
 MOSIP allows Zonal Admin to view the devices by providing the registration center ID.
-The system validates the provided data, privileges allocated to Zonal Admin, and on successful validation, provides the list of devices available in the registration center.
-During the validation of registration center ID and privileges of zonal Admin, if the registration ID is not found, then the system triggers an error notification.
+The system validates the provided data, privileges of Zonal Admin.
+On successful validation, the system provides the list of devices details (ID, Name, Mac Address, Serial Number, IP Address, Registration Center ID etc…), which are mapped to the registration center.
+If Zonal Admin searches the devices` without providing the registration center ID, then the system provides all the devices registered in the country.
+During the validation of registration center ID and Zonal Admins privileges, if the registration ID/Zonal Admin’s privileges are not found, then the system triggers an error notification.
 #### 5.3.2 Create Device
 Zonal Admin will register the devices for his/her zone using MOSIP.
 If the device is not allocated to the specific zone, the Zonal Admin will not map the devices to any registration center under his/her zone.
 Procedure to register device follows: